 In keeping with the University's policy, if you are a student who believes you may need an accommodation based on the impact of a disability or learning challenge, (i.e. physical, learning, psychological, ADHD or other type), you are strongly encouraged to contact Disability Support Services (DSS) at 423-236-2544 or stop by Lynn Wood Hall, Room 1082.
+Students taking online courses from off-campus locations may also contact the DSS through email at dss@southern.edu.
 Please note that accommodations are not retroactive and cannot be implemented until faculty or staff members have received the official Letter of Accommodation from DSS.
 Specific details of disabilities remain confidential between students and DSS unless a student chooses to disclose or there is legitimate academic need for disclosure, which is on a case-by-case basis.
-For further details, visit the Disability Support Services website at www.southern.edu/administration/student-success/disability.
+For further details, visit the Disability Support Services website at www.southern.edu/disabilitysupport.